Sprunki-Retake-Final-Update-Cocrea/.github/profile/README.md

 ## Tips for Success

-To excel in Sprunki Retake Final, consider the following strategies:
+To excel in Sprunki Retake Final Update, consider the following strategies:

 1. **Master Your Character**: Spend time understanding your character's strengths and weaknesses.
 2. **Communicate with Your Team**: Use in-game chat to coordinate strategies and share information about enemy movements.